R. v. N.Z.

 Mr. Weisberg conducted an intense investigation while handling the case.
 He was able to pull together enough evidence to prove it was likely the police had handcuffed the accused after an initial Tasering and then while he was vulnerable continued to Taser him.
 Adam Weisberg spent hours upon hours learning everything he could about Taser guns to execute a dynamic and authoritative cross-examination.

 The trial Judge found there had been cruel and unusual punishment.
 The accused was granted a stay of proceedings thereby not receiving an entry on his criminal record or any sentence.
-See coverage of this case in the news:

 R. v.
 J.E.